xErik/text_wrap_auto_size/README.md

 ### Use As Method

-The static method `solution` allows for accessing the resulting font size directly.
+The static method `solution` allows for accessing the resulting font size directly, which resides in the `TextStyle`.
 Using the result, one can construct a font size adjusted widget manually.

 ```dart
 Solution sol = TextWrapAutoSize.solution(Size size, Text text);